antimaze/XMLComparator/README.md

 # XMLComparator
 It can parse two xml files(Source and Target) and compare target xml file with source xml file.
-It will write difference in output file mentioned in the input parameteres passed to rund the jar file.
+It will write differences in the output file mentioned as a parameter passed to run the jar file.

 1. Get a pull
 2. Run mvn clean install command (it will generate the "xmlcomparator-0.0.1-SNAPSHOT.jar" in target folder)